CuteTarantula/http-basic-auth/README.md

 # Introduction

 **http-basic-auth** is designed to run as a sidecar container that will secure a service with basic authentication.
 Because of the way it works it reduces latency and resources required to secure a service.
+It is not meant to fully replace nginx ingress or other ingress controllers but to be used in conjunction with them.

+## Supported Hashing Algorithms

+- bcrypt
+- Apache md5

 # Code Guides